-$189 — EARLY BIRD base price for registration to the 2019 ATLWW and access to all workshops, all day.
-As of October 2018, registration is now OPEN.
+$149 — EARLY BIRD base price for registration to the 2021 ATLWW and access to all workshops, all day.
+Registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)